sandokim/DeeplearningKnowledge/readme.md

 # U-net Skip connection

 U-net에서 Contracting path를 skip connection으로 Expanding path에 concatenate하는 이유는 image가 Downsampling하면서 잃어버리는 local details를 보전하기 위해서입니다.

+An important part of the network described in U-Net are long skip connections forwarding feature

+maps from the contracting stage to the expanding stage.
+These allow the network to recover

+local details which are lost due to the usage of downsampling operations.
+In order to justify the

+inclusion of long skip connections, the network was trained and tested on the hand MRI data set

+described in Section 3 with and without long skip connections.
+The results of this experiment are

+summarized in Fig. 8.
+It was revealed that removing long skip connections unambiguously worsens

+the performance of the network.